RamMaths/aws-machine-learning-associate-note/2-DataIngestionAndStorage/README.md

     - XML and JSON files
     - Email headers (which have a mix of structured fields like date, subject, etc and unstructured data in the body )
     - Log files with varied formats

+### Properties of Data

+#### Volume

+- Definition: Refers to the amount or size of data that organizations are dealing with at any given time.
+- Characteristics:
+    - May range from gigabytes to petabytes or even More.
+    - Challenges in storing, processing, and analyzing high volumes of data.
+- Examples:
+    - A popular social media platform processing terabytes of data daily from user posts images, and videos.
+    - Retailers collecting years' worth of transaction data, amounting to several petabytes.

+#### Velocity

+- Definition: Refers to the speed at which new data is generated, collected, and processed
+- Characteristics:
+    - High velocity requires real-time or near-real-time processing capabilities.
+    - Rapid ingestion and processing can be critical for certain applications.
+- Examples:
+    - Sensor data from IoT devices Streaming readings every milisecond.
+    - High-frequency trading systems where milliseconds can make a diffrence in decision-making.

+#### Variety

+- A business analyzing data from relational databases (structured), emails (unstructured), and JSON logs (semi-structured).
+- Healthcare systems collecting data from electronic medical records, wearable, health devices, and patient feedback forms.